shaokiat/langgraph_redisai_agent/README.md

-# RedisAI + LangGraph Agent Demo
+# RedisAI + LangGraph Agent RAG Demo

-A simple demonstration project showing how to integrate RedisAI with LangGraph agents for AI-powered applications.
+This project demonstrates how to build a Retrieval-Augmented Generation (RAG) agent using:

+- 🧠 LangGraph for structured LLM reasoning and tool use

+- 🗃️ Redis Vector Database for semantic search over documentation

+- 📄 Redis OSS and RedisAI GitHub documentation as the knowledge base

+The result is a powerful and interactive chatbot agent that can answer technical questions based on Redis docs.

 ## Features

-- **RedisAI Integration**: Uses RedisAI for model serving and inference
+- **Redis Vector Database**: Uses Redis VectorDB for storing of Redis documentation
 - **LangGraph Agent**: Implements a simple conversational agent using LangGraph
-- **Model Management**: Demonstrates loading and serving models through RedisAI
 - **Conversation Flow**: Shows how to build conversational workflows

 ## Setup